Traditional Vs Convenient

 And then I boil my noodles like always.

 What you need to take note in this step is, adjust the amount of baking soda according to your taste.
-Start with 1 tsp and see if you like the taste and texture.
+Start with 1 teaspoon and see if you like the taste and texture.
 Adjust accordingly.

 Since this is a hard and stiff dough so a bit of work is needed.
 What I do is knead for 10 minutes, and leave the dough to rest for 30 minutes.
 Then I bash the dough with my rolling pin for another 10 minutes and leave it to rest for another 30 minutes.